 I’ve said it before, but it bears repeating: When you’re working towards a defined goal, frugality ceases to be about what you’re giving up and becomes about what you’re going to gain.

-We want to live a meaningful life of purpose and intention.
-We want to self-direct our days and find fulfillment in all of our endeavors.
-We don’t want to work for anyone else.
-We want to pool our efforts and work as the true partnership that we are.
+We want to live a meaningful life of purpose and intention and not work for anyone else.
+Self-direct our days and find fulfillment in all of our endeavors.
+Our plan is to pool our efforts and work as the true partnership that we are.
 And for that, we’re willing to be some extreme frugal weirdos.

 We do plan and hope to have children, so they’re certainly not an impediment to the plan.
 How we hope to raise our future kids is actually a key aspect of the homestead plan.
 We want them to have the freedom to explore nature on their own, the rigor of rural chores, and the small-town closeness that rural communities foster.
 People pay a ton of money to raise kiddos in the city and, while there’s nothing wrong with that, you can guess that we don’t plan to spend a ton of money on our future frugal babies.